-Suffering from chronic pain or Complex Regional Pain Syndrome (CRPS) can leave you feeling depressed, vulnerable, desperate and in need of answers or help with coming to terms with your condition.
-This is where counselling (Counseling in US) for your CRPS and chronic pain comes in and can help you.
+Living with Complex Regional Pain Syndrome (CRPS) or chronic pain can leave you feeling depressed, vulnerable, desperate and in need of answers or help with coming to terms with your condition.
+This is where and how general counselling (Counseling in US) can help you and your CRPS and chronic pain.

-Counselling for CRPS and chronic pain is a psychological treatment and is seen as a ‘talking therapy’ that can either be on a 1-2-1 basis or in a group session.
-It is used when sufferers need help in coping not just with their condition but also in adapting to their new way of life.
+General counselling for CRPS and chronic pain is a psychological treatment and this is seen as a ‘talking therapy’ that can either be on a 1-2-1 basis or in a group session.
+It is used when those living with CRPS or chronic pain need help in coping not just with their condition but also in adapting to their new way of life.
 Counselling is a helping approach rather than psychotherapy which is different.

 HOW CAN COUNSELLING HELP YOU?

-By talking to a counsellor is helping your keep your psychological state in as good a place as it can possibly be when also dealing with a condition like CRPS or chronic pain in general.
+There are many forms of counselling which includes Cognitive Behavioural Therapy (CBT), Person Centred Approach Counselling and EMDR.
+This blog is dealing with general talking counselling.
+Just talking to a counsellor can help you keep your psychological state in as good a place as it can possibly be when also dealing with a condition like CRPS or chronic pain in general.
 Your body is receiving treatment so why shouldn’t your mind receive a helping hand as well?
-The IASP have recommended that if you have suffered from pain for less than 2 months, then they don’t recommend you have any psychological treatment (Stanton-Hicks, M et al 1998).
-Over 2 months they recommend that sufferers should receive psychological intervention.
+The IASP guidelines have recommended that if you have suffered from pain for less than 2 months, then they don’t recommend you have any psychological treatment (Stanton-Hicks, M et al 1998).
+Over 2 months they recommend that patients should receive psychological intervention.

 The Counselling Directory (See below) say:

 “Maintaining a positive mindset and lowering stress levels can improve your quality of life and can even help to reduce your pain.”